 This afternoon you have the option of taking a pony trek in the mountains (own expense).
 The Kingdom of Lesotho is famous for its hardy Basotho ponies and pony trekking is a must in these parts!

-This afternoon we take a guided tour of the 'Gem of the Karoo' as Graaff-Reinet is known.
-Our local guide shows us the sights of the fourth oldest town in South Africa, including many of the over 200 historical buildings.
-After exploring the quaint town of Graaff-Reinet we visit a nearby geological wonder, the Valley of Desolation.
+Later this afternoon we visit a nearby geological wonder of the Valley of Desolation.
 End the day with sundowners at a viewpoint overlooking the sheer cliffs and dolerite columns of the unique valley, the town of Graaff-Reinet and the plains of Camdeboo National Park.
+During winter we visit the Valley of Desolation the following morning instead, taking a sunrise excursion to soak up the scenery.

 Today we continue south-east through the semi-desert Karoo to Addo Elephant National Park.